gh-tests/files-to-review/README.md

 ![both-modes](./assets/combined.png?raw=true)

+## TODO

+Introduce the following features:
+* Issue comment even when `team` is provided so that team members can start review with focusing on area of interest files.
+  Will be especially handy when files are scattered within larger repositories.
+* Add possibility to `request-review-to-team` based on PR author's team membership.
+This is especially handy when junior developer joins the org and his contributions should be reviewed by someone from mentors team.
+* Consider acting on pull request updates.

 ## Contributing

 If you have suggestions for how files-to-review could be improved, or want to report a bug, open an issue!
 We'd love all and any contributions.